joshthedevelopa/taskpal/README.md

 # TaskPal

-A task tracking app in Flutter (Test).
+A task tracking app in Flutter (Practice).